Khandaan (1942 film): Music

 The music was composed by Ghulam Haider and the lyrics by M. D. Taseer, Nazim Panipati and D. N. Madhok.
 The playback singers include Noor Jehan, Shamshad Begum, Ghulam Haider and Nasim Akhtar.
 This film was a landmark movie for Ghulam Haider and Noor Jehan as well as the film director Shaukat Hussain Rizvi.
-All 3 ended up becoming well-sought-after persons, when this film became a mega-hit musical movie.
+All three ended up becoming well-sought-after persons.